braboj/tutorial-git/01-Introduction/04-git-hosting.md

 ## Git Hosting
-Git hosting is a software service, which offers storage place and git to manage and track source code.
-This saves money from buying expensive hardware and saves also time to configure git on a local server.
+Git hosting is a software service, which offers storage place and git as technology to manage and track source code.
+This saves money from buying expensive hardware and saves also time from time consuming configuration of a local server.

 ### Main competitors